runtimeverification/evm-semantics/evm.md

 ```

 Here we load the correct number of arguments from the `wordStack` based on the sort of the opcode.
-Some of them require an argument to be interpereted as an address (modulo 160 bits), so the `#addr?` function performs that check.

 ```k
     syntax KItem  ::= OpCode